5 Easy Ways to Support Small Biz Over the Holidays (During a Pandemic)

 Here are 5 SIMPLE WAYS to save your favorite local shops this holiday season:

 1. Treat yourself or a loved one to a Gift Card .

 A purchase today is a promise for tomorrow.

-2. Donate a holiday gift to your stylist directly.
+2. Donate a gift to your stylist directly.
 (Or any other commission/tip based worker.)

-Holiday income & tips will be nonexistent if the doors remain closed for service industry workers.
-Many of these people have children to support, home mortgages, and industry rents to pay.
-Many do not carry the best insurance since it is all out of pocket.
+Income & tips will be nonexistent if the doors remain closed for service industry workers.
+To deepen the wound, in-person businesses slow considerably during a pandemic.
+Salon/Spa workers, servers, and sales reps have children to support, home mortgages, and industry rents to pay.
+Many of these positions are not unionized and often these individuals do not carry the best health insurance (since it is all out of pocket).

 (If you would like to contribute to Parlour Stylist’s directly, links are below.)

-3. Keep buying your retail products and/or takeout through the business’s online shop .
+3. Keep buying your retail products (or takeout) through the business’s online shop .

 Many small shops and restaurant have their own online shop listed on their site so that you can support them directly.
 If you are able to pick up takeout, the restaurants lose less on the transaction.
 Why?
-Bc Instacart, Uber, Doordash and the like, all charge fees for shop participation.
+Bc Grub Hub, Instacart, Uber Eats, Doordash and the like, all charge ridiculous fees for shop participation. (read more)